khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 - When an action option is selected that causes a page refresh or other change of context the panel returns to a closed state.
 - All panels can be closed by clicking outside of them, using the <kbd>Esc</kbd> key, or by focus moving to an element outside of the component.
 - A limited amount of options that don't scroll can be fixed at the bottom of a dropdown panel.
+- Destructive actions should be the last options

 ### Content